Skip to main content

 restart: unless-stopped

-If you have deployed your own project on Vercel with a single click, you might encounter an issue where updates are consistently indicated.
-This arises from Vercel's default behavior of creating a new project for you instead of forking the current project, thereby impeding proper update detection.
-It is recommended to follow the subsequent steps for re-deployment:
+If you deployed your own project on Vercel with one click, you might encounter an issue where it always prompts that updates are available.
+This is because Vercel creates a new project for you by default instead of forking this project, causing update detection to fail.
+It is recommended to redeploy following these steps:

-- Utilize the "fork" button located in the upper right corner of the page to fork the current project.
+2. Use the fork button in the top right corner of the page to fork this project;

-Once you have forked the project, due to GitHub restrictions, it is necessary to manually enable Workflows on the Actions page of your forked project and activate the Upstream Sync Action.
-Upon activation, updates will be automatically executed on a daily basis.
+After fetching the project, due to GitHub limitations, you need to manually enable Workflows in the Actions page of your forked project and enable the Upstream Sync Action.
+Once enabled, updates will be executed automatically every day:

-If you wish to manually update immediately, you can refer to GitHub's documentation to learn how to synchronize the forked project with the upstream code.
+If you want to update immediately manually, you can view GitHub's documentation to learn how to sync a forked project with upstream code.